The Big Issue: Sales Training & Training Manual

 Part Four – Handover & Ongoing Support

-The programme launched in London but with plans to roll it out across every site in the UK, we met Project Sponsor, Nadia Manganello, and some of the team at Birmingham HQ to officially handover master copies of the manual and materials.
+The programme launched in London but with plans to roll it out across every site in the UK, we met the project team at Birmingham HQ to officially handover master copies of the manual and materials.

 We still stay in touch and were delighted to hear recently that the programme content is now being adapted for a brand new 1-2-1 programme for returning vendors.